The Journey So Far

 The future isn't something that happens to us.
 It's something we create.
 And right now, we have the opportunity to shape how AI integrates into our lives, our work, and our society.

-The state of AI in 2026 is this: The technology is here, it's powerful, it's accelerating, and the window to adapt is open.
+The AI trends of 2026 point to one conclusion: The technology is here, it's powerful, it's accelerating, and the window to adapt is open.
 What will you do with this moment?